Leaflet VEYVONDI 650UI powder+solvent for injection

 Instructions for administration

-Inspect the prepared solution in the syringe for particulate matter and discoloration prior toadministration (the solution should be clear, colourless and free from particles).
+Inspect the prepared solution in the syringe for particulate matter and discolouration prior toadministration (the solution should be clear, colourless and free from particles).
 It is not uncommonfor a few flakes or particles to remain in the product vial after reconstitution.
 The filter included inthe Mix2Vial device removes those particles completely.
 Filtration does not influence dosecalculations.
 The solution in the syringe should not be used if it is cloudy or contains flakes orparticles after filtration.

 1. Attach the infusion needle to a syringe containing VEYVONDI solution.
 For comfort, a winged(butterfly) infusion set is preferred.
 Point the needle up and remove any air bubbles by gentlytapping the syringe with your finger and slowly and carefully pushing air out of the syringe andneedle.